nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 was pressed, `CommandHistory#nextCommand()` is called to set the command to the next command, if any.
 If the `Ctrl` + `Shift` + `C` keys were pressed together, it will clear all the text in the `commandTextField` with the `CommandBox#setCommandTextField(str)` command.

+The following sequence diagram shows how the keyboard shortcuts work:

 ![Keyboard Shortcuts Sequence Diagram](images/dg-images/KeyboardShortcutsSequenceDiagram.png)